 As well as excellent expert lectures, entertainment ranks high on Explorer: the two-tier 694-seat Constellation Theatre has the vibe of an upmarket jazz club and the nightly shows—more elaborate than on other vessels—range from American jazz to London dance, a Parisian-style burlesque that blends dance, song and spectacular costumes, and Tony Award-winning music and comedy from Hollywood’s golden age.

 If you think it all sounds just a little expensive, you might think again.
 Because Regent’s fares include flights, multiple shore excursions, excellent wines, spirits and other drinks, speciality restaurants, free Wifi and gratuities, the cost per person per day can actually work out less than taking a smaller suite on a premium cruise line ship twice the size—and this is even more obvious when you factor-in your exclusive savings as a Member of CountryClubuk.

-And if the Mediterranean in September, or the Baltic in July are not to your taste, then you might like Alaska or the Caribbean, Asia, Africa, South America or the USA—you have special Club rates on all Regent Seven Seas Cruises worldwide: just call us on 020 7399 2960 for more details.
+And if the Mediterranean in September, or the Baltic in July are not to your taste, then you might like Alaska or the Caribbean, Asia, Africa, South America or the USA—you have special Club rates on all Regent Seven Seas Cruises worldwide.

 To check best rates, call the Member Services team on 020 7399 2960 or follow the link below:PLEASE READ: CountryClubuk Club Rules and Terms and Conditions